- Internet Explorer is no longer the default browser in Windows, yet countless of users still rely on it for their daily browsing activities.

 Some of those resolutions have fixed YouTube video playback for numerous Internet Explorer users.
 Those fixes are not necessarily guaranteed, but they’re worth a shot nonetheless.

-If you have any other questions or suggestions, leave them in the comments section below and we’ll be sure to check them out.
+If you have any other questions or suggestions about YouTube not supporting Internet Explorer, leave them in the comments section below and we’ll be sure to check them out.